tedneward/ProfBlog/content/blog/2023/devrel-activity-pattern-language.md

 <!--more-->

+If you're already familiar with pattern languages and how to use them, or you're just impatient, go ahead and [jump to the language](../../devrel/activities.html).
+If you're a more patient sort, or if you're not sure how to use pattern languages, read on.
+(And if you come back here after taking a quick look at the catalog to see a little bit more about how to use it, I promise I won't tell anyone.)

 ## What is a pattern language?

 [Wikipedia defines it thusly](https://en.wikipedia.org/wiki/Pattern_language): "A pattern language is an organized and coherent set of patterns, each of which describes a problem and the core of a solution that can be used in many ways within a specific field of expertise. ...
 A pattern language can also be an attempt to express the deeper wisdom of what brings aliveness within a particular field of human endeavor, through a set of interconnected patterns. ...
 (O)rdinary people can use this design approach to successfully solve very large, complex design problems."